 Seasonally Adjusted Data Show the Economic Trend

 Now let's look at a real-world example to see the effect seasonal adjustment has on a data series.
-Chart 3 plots both nonseasonally adjusted Texas employment data and the seasonally adjusted series available from the Dallas Fed.
+Chart 3 plots both not seasonally Texas employment data and the seasonally adjusted series available from the Dallas Fed.
 As demonstrated in the chart, the seasonally adjusted series is much smoother and shows a trend in employment.
-It shows the strong growth in Texas employment in 1999 and 2000 and the ensuing downturn in jobs during the state's recent recession.
+It shows the strong growth in Texas employment from the start of 2004 to mid-2008 and the ensuing downturn in jobs during the recession.

 Seasonally adjusted data are especially useful when trying to determine a significant change in the economy's direction.
 As Chart 3 indicates, the seasonally adjusted series shows the turning point—the month when jobs actually started falling during the most recent recession.
 Using the unadjusted data, it's nearly impossible to tell when the decline actually occurred.
-Similarly, looking at the year-over-year method in Chart 2, the data indicate that the employment decline in Texas began in September 2001.
-However, if we use the seasonally adjusted data and calculate annualized percentage changes from month to month, we can see that the decline actually began in April 2001 (Chart 4).
+Similarly, looking at the year-over-year method in Chart 2, the data indicate that the employment decline in Texas began in January 2009.
+However, if we use the seasonally adjusted data and calculate annualized percentage changes from month to month, we can see that the decline actually began a bit earlier.
+As Chart 4 illustrates, employment declined in September 2008, increased modestly in October 2008, and then began an extended downward trend in November 2008.
 This example illustrates the importance of month-to-month comparisons of seasonally adjusted data.
 For most purposes, it is preferred to the year-over-year method because it gives a more accurate and timely view of economic activity.

 - The X12 procedure is an enhanced version of the X11 method.
 Enhancements include a more versatile user interface and new tools that help overcome modeling problems, thereby enlarging the range of economic data series that can be adequately seasonally adjusted.
 In many cases, the enhancements are not needed and the X11 procedure is used.